randlabs/algorand-windows-node/README.md

 ## Installation

-To launch the installation process just double click the MSI file, accept the license agreement and wait for the installer to finish.
+To launch the installation process just double click the MSI file, accept the license agreement, choose your base directory, configure your node with your desired options  and wait for the installer to finish.
 The installer will create:

 * A new windows Service (algodsvc) for controlling the Algorand Node.